hakoo-gif/shapes_discord_bot/README.md

    ACTIVITY_MESSAGE=       # text displayed in the bot's activity status
    ```

-4. Replace the placeholder values with your actual Discord token, User ID, Shapes API key, and Shape username.
+4. Replace the placeholder values with your actual Discord Bot token, Shapes API key, and Shape username.

 5. Run the bot:
    ```